-I am constantly recruiting Masters
+I am constantly recruiting highly

-(leading to PhD) students as well as PhD students who are interested in
+well as outstanding PhD students who are interested in

-interested in computational / behavioural neuroscience (see my
+computational / behavioural neuroscience (see my

 such as degrees in Engineering, Applied Mathematics or

 Physics and who are interested in neuroscience from a

 Science or related backgrounds (with strong programming

 combinations of theoretical modelling, behavioural testing

-of models, patient work and brain imaging.
+of models, patient work and/or brain imaging.

 My lab is part

 of the Centre for

-for Neuroscience Studies at Queen's University which
+Neuroscience Studies at Queen's University which is

 one of the most advanced neuroscience centres in